olga-demidko/documentation/docs/guide/np-web-ui/scanning/discovery-types/troubleshooting.md

 }
 ```

-For JSON schemas, you can also use the properties to define the input and output data types, for example `minimum`, `maximum`, `multipleOf`, etc. For more information about possible substitutions, see [Swagger documentation](https://swagger.io/specification/),  [JSON Schema Core](https://tools.ietf.org/html/draft-wright-json-schema-00) and [JSON Schema Validation](https://tools.ietf.org/html/draft-wright-json-schema-validation-00).
+For JSON schemas, you can also use the properties to define the input and output data types, for example, `minimum`, `maximum`, `multipleOf`, etc. For more information about possible substitutions, see [Swagger documentation](https://swagger.io/specification/),  [JSON Schema Core](https://tools.ietf.org/html/draft-wright-json-schema-00) and [JSON Schema Validation](https://tools.ietf.org/html/draft-wright-json-schema-validation-00).

 ### Postman Schema Validation Checklist